Bill T. Jones

-William Tass Jones, known as Bill T. Jones, (born February 15, 1952) is an American choreographer, director, author and dancer.
+William Tass Jones, known as Bill T. Jones (born February 15, 1952), is an American choreographer, director, author and dancer.
 He is the co-founder of the Bill T. Jones/Arnie Zane Dance Company.
-Jones is Artistic Director of New York Live Arts, the company's home in Manhattan, whose activities encompass an annual presenting season together with allied education programming and services for artists.
+The company's home is in Manhattan.
+Jones is Artistic Director of New York Live Arts, whose activities encompass an annual presenting season together with allied education programming and services for artists.
 Independently of New York Live Arts and his dance company, Jones has choreographed for major performing arts ensembles, contributed to Broadway and other theatrical productions, and collaborated on projects with a range of fellow artists.
 Jones has been called "one of the most notable, recognized modern-dance choreographers and directors of our time."

 Early life and education

 Bill T. Jones was born in Bunnell, Florida, the tenth of 12 children born to Estella (née Edwards) and Augustus Jones.
 His parents were migrant farm workers and later worked in factories.
 In 1955, when Jones was three, the family relocated to Wayland, New York.
 Jones was a track star in high school and also participated in drama and debate.
 After his high school graduation in 1970, he began to attend Binghamton University via a special admissions program for underprivileged students.
 At Binghamton, he shifted his focus to dance.
 In an interview, Jones noted: "[Binghamton] was where I first took classes in west African and African-Caribbean dancing.
 Soon I started skipping track practice to go to those classes.
 It immediately appealed to me.
 It was an environment that was not about competition."
 Jones's dance studies at Binghamton also encompassed ballet and modern dance.